 Multipeer P2P Replicator

-The Multipeer Replicator enables lightweight, self-organizing mesh networks for apps running on the same local Wi-Fi.
+The Multipeer Replicator enables lightweight, self-organizing mesh networks over Wi-Fi and Bluetooth Low Energy.
 This approach requires minimal setup and automates peer discovery and connectivity management, making it simpler than active-passive P2P configurations.

 Introduction